WFF

 Looking forward, WFF appears to be in a transition phase, moving from a small, traditional FRP manufacturer toward a more ambitious, regionally scaled materials company while experimenting with digital technologies.
 The strong liquidity position offers a runway to pursue this shift, but the company must show clear progress in improving operating efficiency, narrowing losses, and translating its investments into sustainable cash generation.
 Outcomes are highly uncertain: success could reshape the company’s earnings profile and competitive standing, while prolonged losses or missteps in new ventures could strain its financial cushion over time.

-http://www.winfung.com.my/fibreglassWF Holding Limited manufactures and sells fiberglass reinforced plastic (FRP) products in Malaysia.
-It offers filament wound and molded tanks, thermoplastic tanks, lining products, ducting and fitting products, air pollution control equipment, and custom-made products.
-The company also offer delivery, installation, repair, and maintenance services, as well as on-site consultation services.
+https://www.winfung.com.myW.F Holding Ltd. engages in the manufacture of fiberglass reinforced plastic and FRP products.
+It sells a range of FRP products, including filament wound and molded tanks, thermoplastic tanks, lining products, ducting and fitting products, air pollution control equipment, and custom-made products.

 Income Statement